hardikkaurani/Git-City/README.md

 ---

-## Local Supabase — No Remote Project Needed
+## Local Supabase — No Remote Project Needed.

 Run the entire backend locally with no Supabase account and no GitHub OAuth app.